Pierre Dumanoir le Pelley: French Directory

-In the year VI (from 22 September 1797 to 21 September 1798), Dumanoir contributed to the preparations for the departure of the fleet for the Egyptian campaign.
+In the year VI (from 22 September 1797 to 21 September 1798), Dumanoir contributed to the preparations for the departure of the fleet for the French invasion of Egypt and Syria.
 On 19 May 1798, the fleet left Toulon under the command of Vice-Admiral Brueys d'Aigalliers.
 Rear Admiral Gantheaume was the major-general of the squadron.
 Three other Rear Admirals commanded the divisions of the fleet: Blanquet du Chayla led the vanguard; Villeneuve, the rearguard; Decrès, the light squadron.
 Dumanoir boarded the ship Dubois and was in charge of the direction of the convoy attached to the army.
 On 1 July 1798, the French army arrived in front of Alexandria without seeing a single enemy sail.
 The landings took place immediately, and the troops marched on Alexandria taken the next day.
 Bonaparte appointed Dumanoir commander of the port.
 Vice-Admiral Brueys anchored his fleet north-east of Alexandria as close as possible to the islet of Abukir, protected by a battery.

-The English admiral Nelson arrived on 1 August 1798 in front of Abukir, where the tricolour flag was flying.
-Brueys believed so little on the return of the English that he had not sent any of his frigates to cross the sea to signal the appearance of the enemy.
+British Admiral Horatio Nelson arrived on 1 August 1798 in front of Abukir, where the tricolour flag was flying.
+Brueys believed so little on the return of the British that he had not sent any of his frigates to cross the sea to signal the appearance of the enemy.
 He was very surprised to see them arrive.
 Nothing was ready for a battle, the boats and part of the crews were ashore.
 The Battle of the Nile lasted two days, from 1 to 2 August 1798, and the ensuing disaster dealt a terrible blow to the esteem and power of the French navy.

-On 5 August of the following year, Bonaparte, who had understood that he was needed in Paris and that he would be well received there, ordered Dumanoir and Rear Admiral Gantheaume - but without putting them in his confidence - to speed up supplies to the two old Venetian frigates, Muiron and Corrèze, already armed and equipped, and to give him notice of the movements of the English squadron.
+On 5 August of the following year, Napoleon, who had understood that he was needed in Paris and that he would be well received there, ordered Dumanoir and Rear Admiral Gantheaume - but without putting them in his confidence - to speed up supplies to the two old Venetian frigates, Muiron and Corrèze, already armed and equipped, and to give him notice of the movements of the British squadron.